Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Main results

 The $M$-dimensional vector ${\bf z}$ has the $l$-th component ${\rm z}_l=z_{j_l}$, where all the odd-numbered indices are $j_{2k+1}=1$, apart from $j_{M_L+1}=3$, and all the even-numbered are $j_{2k}=2$, apart from $j_0=j_{M+1}=0$.
 The overall order $M-3=2(n_L+n_R)+2$ in the non-adiabatic coupling results from $2n_R+1$ ($2n_L+1$) virtual transitions in the evolution of the ket (bra) during the first and second (second and third) waiting times.

+{ The effect of decoherence on the non-rephasing and rephasing contribution coincides.
+Therefore, also the above response function has to be multiplied by a factor $F_6(T_1,T_2,T_3)=F_3(T_1,T_2,T_3)$.}

-In order to test these analytical results, we compare the third-order response function obtained for the refocusing contribution with that derived by numerical diagonalization of the Hamiltonian.
+\paragraph{ Verification against numerical results.} In order to test these analytical results, we compare the third-order response function obtained for the rephasing contribution with that derived by numerical diagonalization of the Hamiltonian.
 As shown in Fig. \ref{fig:5}, the results of the perturbative approach (symbols) converge to the nonperturbative results (solid line) for increasing number of terms in the expansion.
-Terms of increasing order are clearly required for increasing values of $t_3$ and (not shown) of $t_1$, while the value of $t_2$ is irrelevant in this respect.
+Terms of increasing order are clearly required for increasing values of $T_3$ and (not shown) of $T_1$, while the value of $T_2$ is irrelevant in this respect.